-I was in kindergarten when I became aware of my skin color.
-I came home one day and asked my mom why I was lighter than the black girls at my school but darker than the white girls.
+One day, when I was in kindergarten, I came home from school and asked my mom why I was lighter than the black girls at my school but darker than the white girls.
 “If Kimmy is black and Amber is white, what does that make me?”
 I said.

 My mom paused for a beat.
 She would later explain that she had spent that extra breath figuring out how to explain why my dad wasn’t in my life.
 Impatient, I beat her to the punch and crafted my own conclusion: “I think I’m golden.”